Losego-Lab/Reaction-Diffusion_Transport_Model/README.md

 ### References

-If you find this code useful in your research, please consider citing
+If you find this code useful in your research, please consider citing this article:

 ```
 @article{ren2021vpi,